 "Miss, this restroom is for customers only!"

-Her head pounded in rhythm with the attendant's fist pounding on the door.
+Her head pounded in rhythm with the cashier's fist pounding on the door.
 Couldn't he give her five more minutes?
 With no small amount of effort, Maggie was able to get on her feet.
 She stood in front of the mirror next to the toilet.

 Maggie appraised her reflection.
 Her eyes were tired, blank slates.
 Not her eyes at all.

 Her gaze slid down to her right hand.
 It was like flexing a newly discovered muscle, one she hadn't previously known she could control at will.
 Slowly, the bones and tendons popped into their rightful places.
-Reaching into her backpack, Maggie withdrew a tire iron, something she stole from Chelle and Max's duffle bag of iron knickknacks.
+Reaching into her backpack, Maggie withdrew the tire iron, something she stole from Chelle and Max's duffle bag of iron knickknacks.

 Maggie didn't strike him as hard as she could have, but by the way he dropped so fast, she conceded that the blow might have been a bit too hard.
 She shrugged it off.
 What was done was done.

-Maggie glanced up at the security cameras.
+She glanced up at the security cameras.
 There was probably no need to worry about them, so long as Madam Fairchild's spell hadn't worn off yet.
 The spell ensured that the House Pets disappeared from school records and from the minds of their classmates and teachers once they were absent from the school for a certain period of time.
-It was a rather complicated spell, the likes of which would probably linger for a few months after the matriarch's death.
-She also imagined that the same concept applied to security cameras and one nondescript gas station attendant.
+It was a rather complicated spell, the likes of which would probably linger for a few weeks after the matriarch's death.
+She also imagined that the same concept applied to security cameras and one nondescript gas station cashier.
 No one would remember she had been here.